devcontainers/spec/proposals/consolidate-merged-lifecycle-hook-schema.md

 # Goal

-This proposal aims to raise the 'mergedConfiguration' into the specification, so that implementing tools can generate `devcontainer.json`, as well as consume, a spec-compliant 'mergedConfiguration' by parsing a user 'devcontainer.json'.
+This proposal aims to raise a concept of the 'mergedConfiguration' into the specification, so that implementing tools can generate, as well as consume, a 'merged' `devcontainer.json` file that is the computed merge after parsing a user 'devcontainer.json'.
+[The merging logic is already documented](https://containers.dev/implementors/spec/#merge-logic).
+This proposal focuses on standarding an output JSON format to represent this merge.

 Properties that can not or should not be represented as `devcontainer.json` properties are prepended with a `$`.
-This proposal standardizes how these properies should be outputted, so that supporting tooos can consume them consistently.
+This proposal standardizes how these properies should be processed and outputted to file, so that implementing tools can write/consume them consistently.

 ## Motivation

-The current generated 'mergedConfiguration' returned by the `read-configuration` CLI command does not return a `devcontainer.json` as outlined in this repo's specification.
-There are several inconsistencies. [(source)](https://github.com/devcontainers/cli/pull/390#issuecomment-1430190326)
+The current generated 'mergedConfiguration' returned by the `read-configuration` CLI command does not return a `devcontainer.json`. [(visualization)](https://github.com/devcontainers/cli/pull/390#issuecomment-1430190326).
+By standardizing the output format, implementing tools can generate a portable, merged `devcontainer.json` that can be consumed by other tools.

-By expanding the lifecycle hook `devcontainer.json` schema as outlined below, it is possible to represent a merged configuration within a `devcontainer.json`.
-This, for example, will allow a configuration comprised of [Feature contributed lifecycle scripts](./features-contribute-lifecycle-scripts.md) to be represented as a `devcontainer.json` without needing to add non-spec properties (ie: plural `postCreateCommands`).

 ## Proposal

 ### A. Update the devcontainer.json schema

 #### A1.
-Change the Lifecycle Script Interface
+Change the lifecycle script interface

 Add a value (`LifecycleCommandParallel[]`) to the unioned definition of each lifecycle hook (except 'initializeCommand').